lesterpjy/uva_msai_vault/IR1/Neural Information Retrieval/5 - Dense Retrieval.md

 **Advantages of sparse representations:**

-1. Fast retrieval using inverted indices, as queries are typically short
+1. <span style="color:rgb(172, 96, 230)">Fast retrieval using inverted indices</span>, as queries are typically short
-2. Fast computation because the intersection of query and document terms is usually small
+2. <span style="color:rgb(172, 96, 230)">Fast computation because the intersection of query and document</span> terms is usually small

-**Main disadvantage:** Terms must match exactly, leading to the "lexical mismatch" problem.
+**Main disadvantage:** <span style="color:rgb(172, 96, 230)">Terms must match exactly</span>, leading to the "lexical mismatch" problem.
 For example, a query about "fix my air conditioner" might not match a relevant document about "AC repair" because different terms are used to express the same concept.

 ### Dense Representations